browserengineering/book/book/chrome.md

         self.bottom = bottom
 ```

-Note that I've added some padding so that text doesn't run into the
-edge of the window.
 Now, this tab row needs to contain a new-tab
 button and the tab names themselves.

 I'll add padding around the new-tab button: